- Sociology Major

 Carefully research possible programs.
 Decide if you will study abroad via a U-M program or through another institution’s program.

 Study abroad is not just for juniors!
 Rather, the timing (and program choice) varies by what you hope to achieve by studying abroad.
 Individual courses that offer a study abroad component may be taken any time.
 Summer, semester, and year-long programs offer courses that have the potential to be used toward sociology requirements.
-In planning for study abroad, you should discuss with the sociology advisor which requirements should be taken here in Ann Arbor (SOC 305, SOC 310) and which requirements might be satisfied with a course or courses taken abroad (Soc electives).
+In planning for study abroad, you should discuss with the sociology advisor which requirements should be taken here in Ann Arbor (SOC 305, SOC 310) and which requirements might be satisfied with a course or courses taken abroad (Soc electives approved by petition).

 Counting Study Abroad Credit Toward the Sociology Major, LJSC Minor, or SHM Minor

 Study abroad courses are evaluated in the same way as transfer credits when considering them for inclusion in the major/minor.

 If you would like to petition the department to include a course toward your Sociology major or LJSC/SHM minor requirements, you must submit the following to email@example.com:

 - A completed course petition form (PDF)